Anti Ragging

 St. Thomas College of Arts and Science has adopted the ‘zero tolerance policy’ regarding any instances of Ragging on its Campus.
 No act of ragging, major or minor, will go unnoticed, and no ragger, male or female, student or non-student, will go unpunished.

 Ragging in any form is strictly prohibited at St. Thomas College of Arts and Science and will be dealt with seriously by the College authorities.
-In case of ragging, the student will be issued a Transfer Certificate immediately and a police complaint will be lodged to take suitable action as per the UGC Notification 2021.
+In case of ragging, the student will be issued a Transfer Certificate immediately, and a police complaint will be lodged to take suitable action as per the UGC Notification 2021.

 ANTI-RAGGING GUIDELINES OF THIS INSTITUTION